|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Tang Emperor Gaozu (reign AD 618-626)

-Over a dozen rebellions erupted against Sui Dynasty.
-Tang Dynasty's founder, Li Yuan, rebelled against Sui Dynasty as a result of his son Li Shimin's mastermind.
-Li Yuan, for sake of fighting Sui Dynasty, would collude with Turks.
+Tang Dynasty's founder, Li Yuan, rebelled against Sui Dynasty as a result of his son Li Shimin's masterminding.
+Li Yuan, for sake of fighting Sui Dynasty, colluded with the Turks.
 Li Yuan would sent his minister (Liu Wenjing) to the Eastern Turks (ruled by Khan Shibi) for borrowing 2000 horses and 500 cavalry.

 At this time, Turkic Khan Shibi subjugated Tuyuhun in Gansu-Qinghai, Gaochang near Turpan, Khitans and Shiwei in northwestern Manchuria and eastern Mongolia.
 Khan Shibi intervened in China's civil wars and assisted Li Yuan's rivals, such as Liu Wuzhou & Liang Shidu.
 After the death of Khan Shibi, his brother, Chuluo Khan (same name as Chuluo Khan during Sui Dynasty time period but a different person), would be enthroned.
 Chuluo Khan assisted another Tang rival, Wang Shichong.
 Later, Chuluo Khan retrieved ex-Sui Empress Xiaohou and ex-Sui royal family from still another Tang rival called Dou Jiande.
 Chuluo Khan erected an ex-Sui royal member as the new Sui King.
 Chuluo Khan was determined to fight Tang on behalf of dethroned Sui Dynasty, saying that he wanted to return favor to Sui for Sui's helping his ancestors in the restoration of the Turkic khanate.
 Later, Chuluo Khan died and his brother, Khan Xieli, would be enthroned.
 Khan Xieli was disuaded from an alliance with another Tang rival called Xue Ju.
 Khan Xieli would erect his cousin, i.e., Shibi Khan's son, as Khan Tuli (same name as Tuli during Sui Dynasty time period) in the east, and Tuli would take charge of the ancient tribes of Khitans and Mohe (ancestors of Jurchens.
 Khan Xieli would take over Princess Yicheng as his wife.
 Princess Yicheng's brother (Yang Sanjing) and Wang Shichong's emissary would somehow pursuade Khan Xieli into challenging Tang Dynasty on behalf of dethroned Sui.
 In AD 621, Khan Xieli invaded Yanmenguan Pass and Dai Prefecture.